 Health:

-• Dental decay is a symptom of a diet deficient in trace minerals and fat-soluble vitamins.
+- Dental decay is a symptom of a diet deficient in trace minerals and fat-

 Foods:

-• Consider consuming superfoods like Cod Liver Oil and Butter Oil to help you obtain the needed nutrient levels of fat-soluble Vitamins A (retinol), D3 and K2 since they are deficient in even the best modern diets.
+soluble Vitamins A (retinol), D3 and K2 since they are deficient in even the best modern diets. - Wild-

-• Consume organic and raw dairy products from 100% grass-fed animals if you can locate them and they are within your budget.
-If not, find the best quality you can afford.
+fed animals if you can locate them and they are within your budget.
+If not, find the best quality you can afford. - Consume free-

-• Introduce solids to your children in a way to minimize the potential for food allergens, especially if the child has any gut damage; a family history of gut problems, digestive or skin diseases; has received any antibiotics or vaccinations; or were born by C-section.
+- Introduce solids to your children in a way to minimize the potential for food allergens, especially if the child has any gut damage; a family history of gut problems, digestive or skin diseases; has received any antibiotics or vaccinations; or were born by C-

 Kitchen basics Many people new to NT are also new to cooking.
 So in an effort to answer some of the questions she gets often about cooking basics, Kerry Ann decided to add a page of basic cooking directions.
 She adds more to this page as more people ask basic cooking questions.
 If there's something you'd like to see written up here, please e-mail her at suggestions@cookingTF.com.